svbabaya/garden-series-2/README.md

 4. Make the story of the garden
 5. Start to make texts about plants in DOC format
 6. Make photos in the garden (in summer)
+7. Add very rare or very unordinary plants from all over the world
+8. Add inexistent plants from tales and fantastic stories

 Messages:
 1. Phrase (normal)